Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 exercises: 10
 questions:
 - "Why do assemblies need to be polished?"
-- "What is the difference between reads and contigs?"
-- "How can we assemble a metagenome?"
 - "What are the different purposes of polishing with short and long reads?"
+- "What software can we used to do long and short read polishing?"

 objectives:
-- "Understand what is an assembly."
+- "Understand why polishing metagenomes is important."
-- "Run a metagenomics assembly workflow."
+- "Understand the different programs used to do short and long read polishing."
 - "Use an enviroment in a bioinformatic pipeline."
 keypoints:
 - "Assembly groups reads into contigs."